From a translation booth in Las Vegas to a regulated-finance design system

 Two things, and they've shaped how I work ever since.

 First, regulatory requirements are design specifications, not legal hurdles.
-The instinct of most teams is to treat compliance as a gate at the end of the process — get the design done, show it to legal, wait for markup, revise.
+The instinct of most teams is to treat compliance as a gate at the end — get the design done, show it to legal, wait for markup, revise.
 That model breaks under a 14-day deadline.
 The only way to ship was to treat ASIC's rules as design inputs from day one, the same way typography rules or grid constraints are inputs.
 Once compliance is a design input, the question stops being "can we ship this?" and becomes "what's the most elegant way to encode the rule?"

 Second, bring legal in on day one, not day four.
 My first ASIC deadline, I brought legal in on day four of the 14-day window.
-We burnt two days debating warning placement that I could have avoided by showing them wireframes on day one.
+We burnt two days debating warning placement I could have avoided by showing them wireframes on day one.
 I've never made that mistake since.
-I now run a weekly design-legal sync wherever I work, and compliance-related revision rounds on my projects dropped from three or four per feature to one.
+I now run a weekly design-legal sync wherever I work, and compliance-related revision rounds dropped from three or four per feature to one.

 Over the course of 2022, the other three designers I'd been hired alongside moved on.
-One went to a bigger consumer-fintech company, one to a Tier 1 bank, one to a Silicon Valley SaaS firm.
+One to a bigger consumer-fintech company, one to a Tier 1 bank, one to a Silicon Valley SaaS firm.
 All three were good moves for them — I've stayed in touch with all of them, and I take their moves as a quiet signal that the work here trains people up.

 I didn't become head of design by design.
 I became it because there was no one else left.
 And the work didn't get smaller; it got bigger.
 By late 2022, I was the single point of failure for design across five production platforms, with three engineering teams implementing in parallel, in two timezones (Sydney design, Taipei engineering, with a three-hour overlap window).